DennisSchulmeister/SynthExperiments/Puredata/Reusable Abstractions/preset/README.md

 must be connected with the `[pd~]` object to forward all value changes to the sub-processes (because sub-processes cannot use `[send]` and `[receive]` to exchange data).

+Additionally, once a sub-process has finished starting, send a bang to the global receive "pd-ready" to ask for all preset parameters to be forwarded to the process.